karlbennett/Scrptly/README.md

-*NOTE:* Pretty much none of the munctionality below is working, but hopefully it will soon enough.
+*NOTE:* Pretty much none of the functionality below is working, but hopefully it will soon enough.

 Scrptly
 =======